luoluo-L/luoluo-L.github.io/_posts/2021-08-01-clustering.md

 0.0
 ```

 In this example, since k-means tends to have the over-dividing behavior, its ARI drops faster than other DTW-based methods.
+It also explains that small number of clusters ```nc``` scores better in terms of ARI.

 <img src='/images/blog_tsclustering/ari_score.png'>